akka/akka/akka-docs/src/main/paradox/cluster-dc.md

 nodes and you have defined 3 different data centers and then send messages to the same entity id to sharding regions in all data centers you will end up with 3 active entity instances for that entity id, one in each data center.
 This is because the region/coordinator is only aware of its own data center and will activate the entity there.
-It's unaware of the existence of corresponding entitiy in the other data centers.
+It's unaware of the existence of corresponding entities in the other data centers.

 Especially when used together with Akka Persistence that is based on the single-writer principle